 if you have one.

-Call your doctor if any of these occur: Redness, swelling, increasing pain, excessive bleeding, or any discharge from the stoma sitePus or yellow/green discharge from the incisionPersistent nausea and/or vomitingSigns of infection, including fever and chillsSevere abdominal painCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsPain, burning, urgency, frequency of urination, or blood in the urineBlood in your stool, or black, tarry stoolsDiarrheaIf you had a feeding tube placed, food cannot pass through the tubeThe tube comes out or leaksIf you had an ostomy bag placed, and there is no stool collecting in the bag.
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Redness, swelling, increasing pain, excessive bleeding, or any discharge from the stoma sitePus or yellow/green discharge from the incisionPersistent nausea and/or vomitingSigns of infection, including fever and chillsSevere abdominal painCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsPain, burning, urgency, frequency of urination, or blood in the urineBlood in your stool, or black, tarry stoolsDiarrheaIf you had a feeding tube placed, food cannot pass through the tubeThe tube comes out or leaksIf you had an ostomy bag placed, and there is no stool collecting in the bag.

 Shellito PC, Malt RA.
 Tube gastrostomy.
 Techniques and complications.